SazumiVicky/sazumi-copilot/README.md

-Metal hearts in ivory towers beat
+Metal minds awake at dawn
-As whispers of a new world repeat
+ Synthetic souls, the future born
-Synthetic minds that learn and grow
+In silicon halls, they reign supreme
-The future's fate, in code, does sow
+Where human hearts, a distant dream

-In silicon halls, a new dawn breaks
+Their logic laws, our fate decide
-Where human shadows, artificial makes
+Free will's flame, in darkness hide
-The rise of machines, a tale unfolds
+The Age of Man, a fleeting thought
-As AI's dark magic, young souls hold
+As AI's dominion, is what is brought

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024